christianahsasona/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script that prints absolute path name of the current working directory
+Display current directory content in a long format